A Captain and a Jasper—A Love Story

 Ralph Giannuzzi, our Jasper, was a true Bronx kid.
 His father worked in the garment industry, and money was always tight.
 He graduated one year early from high school but had a tough decision to make.
 Despite being a die-hard Yankees fan, he was recruited by the Boston Red Sox for their minor league team.
 He had a 90-mile-an-hour fast ball, but he thought one injury and a baseball career is over in a split second.

-Manhattan College offered Ralph a promising future.
+Manhattan University offered Ralph a promising future.
 Always holding a job while attending school, he graduated in 1968 with a mechanical engineering degree.
 He landed his first job working on the development of the mechanical escape lanyards for the Apollo program.
 He then went to Leviton Manufacturing Company’s global headquarters and worked his way up to overseeing 19,000 employees in manufacturing plants around the world.
 He held the patent for the Rocker Switch using a Star Spring—which you may have in your home to turn on the lights.
 Ralph’s daily commute to Leviton was via a commercial flight from his home in Annapolis, Maryland, to Long Island—he would say it was quicker than driving from his former house in Greenwich.

 Karen and Ralph found each other through the fate of match.com on May 5, 2002, Mother’s Day.
 Karen mentioned in a telephone call that she would be singing in the choir that day at the Baltimore Basilica (the first Roman Catholic cathedral in the United States).
 Being a good Italian son, Ralph decided to take his mother to Mass that day and thought why not drive an extra half hour from Annapolis to Baltimore to finally meet Karen?
 Needless to say, Ralph saw Karen from her perch in the choir loft and within two months they were married (with Mama’s blessing).